 What’s the difference between an Arizona class 6 felony and a class 2 felony?
 The presumptive sentence for a class 6 felony will result in a year of imprisonment.
 The presumptive sentence for a class 2 felony will result in five years of imprisonment.
 Therefore, you could argue that the punishment for a class 2 felony is five times worse than that of a class 6 felony!

 As you can see, selling any kind of drug will automatically result in a felony charge; however, with the right representation, your charge could be reduced or thrown out entirely.
-If you need experienced representation for your case, look no further than Suzuki Law Offices!
+If you need experienced representation for any type of drug charge, look no further than Suzuki Law Offices!

 Charged for selling drugs?
 Call (602) 842-6762 now for a free consultation for your case!